getify/You-Dont-Know-JS/types & grammar/ch2.md

 c;					// 2e-11
 ```

 Because `number` values can be boxed with the `Number` object wrapper (see Chapter 3), `number` values can access methods that are built into the `Number.prototype` (see Chapter 3).
-For example, the `toFixed(..)` method allows you specify how many fractional decimal places you'd like the value to be represented with:
+For example, the `toFixed(..)` method allows you to specify how many fractional decimal places you'd like the value to be represented with:

 ```js
 var a = 42.59;